 “Thank you very much for everything,” I said.
 “I appreciate your help.
 You have been wonderful, Lhap.”

-Before leaving, Lhap told me that the house owners had two daughters and a son.
+Before leaving, Lhap told me that the house owners had two daughters and two sons.
 The elder daughter was out of town and she was the one who managed the place.
 He told me to talk to her when she came back if I needed to know something about the place.

 First Experience with Bhutanese Hospitality: Summary